The garter stitch is the most basic knitting stitch out there. When you knit flat, you just knit every stitch of every row.

 That's fine if you don't need to do any shaping that relies on being so many stitches from the beginning or end of the round, and if you remember to move and replace your stitch marker each round.

-Another cool technique to try is from Fleegle's blog, which shows how to work a Shetland shawl (aka Garter Stitch) from the center out without purling.
-It involves using two strands of yarn and working in both directions, alternating direction and yarn used on each round.
+A cool technique to try is from Fleegle's blog, which shows how to work a Shetland shawl (aka garter stitch) from the center out without purling.
+It involves using two strands of yarn and working in both directions, alternating direction, and yarn used on each round.
 This is a super clever idea that can be used on any project worked in the round.

-If you're ready to try knitting Garter Stitch in the round using any of these methods, check out my colw pattern above, or try one of these projects:
+If you're ready to try knitting garter stitch in the round using any of these methods, check out my cowl pattern above, or try one of these projects:

-- This giant cowl from Steven Callaghan can be worked as knit one round, purl one round or turning back and forth, your choice (though I guess now it's always your choice, isn't it?)
+- This giant cowl from Steven Callaghan can be worked as knit one round, purl one round or turning back and forth, your choice.